retreaver/core-api-docs/source/index.html.md

 curl -X DELETE https://api.retreaver.com/numbers/79.json?api_key=woofwoofwoof&company_id=1
 ```

 Deletes the given number.
 Numbers will be deprovisioned within 24 hours.
-Do not delete numbers if you are porting them to another provider,
+Do not delete Numbers if you are porting them to another provider,
 until you have confirmed that the port has completed.

 # Number Pools

-Number pools are used to dynamically assign numbers whenever a user visits your website.
-Number pools are used in lieu of static numbers when
+Number Pools are used to dynamically assign Numbers whenever a user visits your website.
+Number Pools are used in lieu of static Numbers when
 you want to track many different attributes.